Links

 IHI STAAR Initiative

-The State Action on Avoidable Rehospitalizations (STAAR) initiative aims to reduce rehospitalizations by working across organizational boundaries in three states, initially — Massachusetts, Michigan, and Washington — and by engaging payers, state and national stakeholders, patients and families, and caregivers at multiple care sites and clinical interfaces.
+The State Action on Avoidable Rehospitalizations (STAAR) initiative aims to reduce rehospitalizations by working across organizational boundaries and by engaging payers, state and national stakeholders, patients and families, and caregivers at multiple care sites and clinical interfaces.

 The Home Health Quality Improvement (HHQI) National Campaign

-The Home Health Quality Improvement (HHQI) National Campaign is a grassroots movement designed to unite home health stakeholders and multiple health care settings under the shared vision of reducing avoidable hospitalizations and improving medication management.
+The Campaign is designed to unite home health stakeholders and multiple health care settings under the shared vision of reducing avoidable hospitalizations and improving medication management.

 National Chronic Care Consortium

-The National Chronic Care Consortium provides access to advanced knowledge for professionals serving people with multiple, complex chronic conditions; offers tools and methods for addressing numerous aspects of integration of care; and provides a framework, strategies, and sample policy specifications for reforming barriers to quality, cost-effective care.
+The Consortium provides access to advanced knowledge for professionals serving people with multiple, complex chronic conditions; offers tools for addressing integration of care; and provides a framework, strategies, and sample policy specifications for reforming barriers to quality, cost-effective care.

 Paraprofessional Healthcare Institute